-On April 18, 2016, we entered into a master services agreement with Square, subsequently amended, which provides for the commercial terms of our relationship with Square.
-Pursuant to the terms of the agreement, we have agreed to manage Square's Square Card and Cash App card issuing programs.
+On April 19, 2016, we entered into a master services agreement with Square, subsequently amended, which provides for the commercial terms of our relationship with Square.
+Pursuant to the terms of the agreement, we have agreed to manage certain card issuing programs for Square, including the Square Cash App and Square Card programs.
 Under the agreement to manage these card programs, we agree to share with Square a portion of the net interchange revenue that we earn from processing the volume of these programs.
 The Revenue Share provisions include increased rates of Revenue Share when processing volumes reach specified volume tiers.
 Additionally, the Company generates revenue from other processing services under the agreement.
-In addition, on March 13, 2021, and as specified in our agreement with Square, we granted Square a warrant to purchase up to 1,100,000 shares of our common stock at an exercise price of \$0.01 per share, which is exercisable upon attaining certain milestones.
-The current term of our agreement with Square for Cash App expires in March 2024, the current term of our agreement with Square for Square Card expires in December 2024, and each agreement automatically renews thereafter for successive one-year periods, unless terminated earlier by either party.
+In addition, on March 13, 2021, and as specified in our agreement with Square, we granted Square a warrant to purchase up to 1,100,000 shares of our common stock at an exercise price of \$0.01 per share, which is exercisable upon attaining the Square for Square Card expires in December 2024, and each agreement automatically renews thereafter for successive one-year periods, unless terminated earlier by either party.
 Either we or Square may terminate the master services agreement under certain specified circumstances, including upon a material breach.
 The agreement also provides for certain other terms, including representations and warranties of the parties, intellectual property rights, data ownership and security, limitations on liability, confidentiality and indemnification rights, and other covenants.